-In this section, I examine the practical problems inherent to the DEPI, which make it less attractive to employ as a target indicator.
+In this chapter, I examine the practical problems inherent in the DEPI, which make it less attractive to employ as a target indicator.

-(1) Appropriateness of Weight for Asset Prices
+A. Appropriateness of Weight for Asset Prices

-The weight for the current price index in the DEPI (α_0) is calculated from the time preference (ρ), based on the formula of $\alpha_0 = \rho /(1 + \rho)$.
+The weight for the current price index in the DEPI (α_0) is calculated from the time preference (ρ), based on the formula of $\alpha_0 = \rho/(1 + \rho)$.
 Shibuya (1992) employed the modified golden-rule (equilibrium condition of neoclassical growth model with considering the optimization behavior of households)16 to estimate this parameter value.
-To put more detail, the rate of time preference is estimated as 0.03, deducted the rate of depreciation as 0.06, the growth rate of labor as 0.01, the rate of technological progress as 0.03 from the real return on asset as 0.13, thus implying that the weight for the current price index and the asset prices are equal to 0.03 and 0.97, respectively.
+In more detail, the rate of time preference is estimated as 0.03, deducting the rate of depreciation as 0.06, the growth rate of labor as 0.01, the rate of technological progress as 0.03 from the real return on assets as 0.13, thus implying that the weights for the current price index and the asset prices are equal to 0.03 and 0.97, respectively.